 With the numbers, the desire, and the overwhelming unity that the project demanded, the fateful day of April 23rd, 1968 finally came.
 A combination of the SDS (Students for Democratic Society) and the SAS (Student African-American Society), as well as students affiliated with neither, marched on Low Library where they were blocked by jocks and Grayson Kirk himself.
 But they refused to be thwarted there and marched straight down to the gymnasium construction site in Morningside Park.
 They were met by the 26th Precinct of the NYPD.
-So, they gave up, but only on destroying the gymnasium construction site.
-They turned around and marched straight back to the sundial, a central location at Columbia University.
+So, they gave up, but only on destroying the gymnasium construction at Columbia University.
 Then came the decision that undoubtedly changed the course of history.

 Look, one of the most exciting things about the student uprising was that none of us, I repeat none of us, was following any script!
 This is a lesson in life.
 Every attempt to repeat an earlier event usually ends in disappointment.
 Alien 4 is not as good as Alien 3, that sort of thing.
 We didn't know what we were doing until the moment we did it.
 We didn't follow any script.
 Mark Rudd didn't even have a script.
 He couldn't get into Low library.
 He probably thought to himself: "Now what do I do with this mob of screaming protestors?"
 He couldn't just say to them "Well, I will see you all tomorrow".
 My point is that Mark Rudd had to think fast on his feet without a script.
 He didn't pull out from his back pocket a plan B or a plan C. The same with the occupation of Hamilton Hall.
 We didn't have a script, so everything was new, a case of first impression.
-There is no time to put your feet up on the desk when you're creating history at the same time as you are living it. -Robert Auerbach and electricity in the place was palpable.
-It was just awesome.
-It was probably the most exciting thing that happened in my life.
+There is no time to put your feet up on the desk when you're creating history at the same time as you are living it. -Robert Auerbach